MCD/Southern Organs Formula Atlantic Race

 - Brabham BT28/35 (Evan Clements): New to Allan McCully in very late 1969 for British and occasional European F3 races through the first half of 1970, using Holbay engines.
 Then to Alan Jones and raced by him from September 1970 onwards, including the Torneio Brasileiro in early 1971.
 Jones was part of the Australian Intl Racing Organisation in F3 in 1971 with this car, upgraded to 1600cc specification and using Vegantune engines.
 To Paul Butler (Chessington, Surrey) for British F3 in 1972, again using Vegantune twin cams and entered by Barwell Automotive.
 Retained for libre racing in 1973 when it was upgraded to BT35 specification and Butler started sharing the car with Evan Clements (Whyteleafe, Surrey).
 Modified to Formula Atlantic specification and raced in libre and some Atlantic races by Butler and Clements in 1974 and 1975.
 According to a later HVIF, it went to Tony Allinson in 1975, then to Paul Hobbs in 1977, then Mike Harrison in 1984, then to Hugo Studer in 1986 and finally Sepp Mayer from 1995 to 2007.
 In 2007 it was owned by Klaus Bergs.

 - GRD 273 [372 036-F3] (Robin Smythe): New to Robin Smythe (Hounslow, Greater London) replacing a March 723 he had raced earlier in the season.
 Smythe converted the car to Formula Atlantic specification for 1973 and although it was often entered for BP Formula Atlantic events, Smythe's actual race starts were rare.
 Throughout that season, his older March 723 was raced as a Formula Atlantic by Johnny Dimsdale and by Reg James.
-In 1974, the GRD was described as a 274 and continued to failed to appear or fail to start championship events but was a regular starter in Formule Libre events at Silverstone and at Brands Hatch.
-It was not seen in 1975, but made a couple of entries in ShellSport championship events in 1976, predicatbly failing to appear.
+In 1974, the GRD was described as a 274 and continued to fail to appear or fail to start championship events, but was a regular starter in Formule Libre events at Silverstone and at Brands Hatch.
+It was not seen in 1975, but made a couple of entries in ShellSport championship events in 1976, predictably failing to appear.
 The car is believed to have gone to Dave Saunders in 1976, but that may have been a hire deal, and then later spent time in French hillclimbs before returning to the UK.

 - March 712M Falconer [712M-11 as '9'] (Mike Sullivan): New to the Shell Arnold team for Jean-Pierre Jaussaud to race in F2 in 1971.
 Raced by Ferrari F1 driver Clay Regazzoni in the final race of the season.
 To Colin Andrews for 1972, now wearing the 712M-9 chassis plate, and raced in Formula Atlantic in 1972 and 1973.
 Acquired by Mike Sullivan Racing/Multiglide International Racing, for Formula Atlantic again, first driven by Richard Robinson, then by Alan Jones, who astonishingly won the high-profile Martini International support race at Silverstone in May, and finally by Richard Knight.
 Subsequent history unclear, as three separate former Sullivan/Multiglide cars went to Norman Dickson in Scotland, to Kim Mather in Lancashire, and to the partnership of John Colley and Rhoddy Harvey Bailey in Derbyshire.
 Which was which may never be known.